-It’s a good point in the season to examine the quality of contact hitters are producing.
-One way to do that is through Statcast’s Expected Slugging Percentage (xSLG).
-They come up with xSLG using a formulation of exit velocity, launch angle, and occasionally sprint speed.
-By looking at the expected outcome of a ball in play we’re valuing the quality of contact and not just the outcome.
-Defensive shortcomings are also removed by xSLG.
-Which is good, since hitters don’t get to choose the centerfielder they play against.
+The MLB season is dwindling fast.
+It’s a great time examine quality of contact.
+One way to do that is by using Statcast’s Expected Slugging Percentage (xSLG), which uses exit velocity, launch angle, and sprint to give the expected percentage.
+The expected outcome of balls in play values quality of contact and excludes the outcome.
+Any defensive shortcomings are also removed by xSLG.
+Hitters don’t get to choose the outfield they play against.

-Here are the top 20 batters in SLG-xSLG with a minimum 100 pitches faced.
-These are the players with the best contact and least good fortune.
+Here are the top 20 batters in SLG-xSLG with a qualified ABs.
+These are the guys with the worst luck.

 Justin Turner has been fairly unlucky in this department in 2020.
 He just returned and went 3-4 the other night.
 Finishing the season strong is a hallmark of Turner’s.